-- This low calorie sausage casserole is simple to make.
+- Prepare everything in advance and this low calorie sausage casserole is simple to make.

 - There’s a good helping of vitamin C and protein in it.

-- And how should you serve this sausage casserole?
-Well it goes well with rice, couscous or a few new baby boiled potatoes!
+- You could aslo serve this sausage casserole with couscous or a few new baby boiled potatoes.

 Subscribe to Neil’s Healthy Meals

 Don’t miss future updates and new recipes.
 Make sure you’re subscribed to Neil’s Healthy Meals.